synchrotron-solaris/dev-solaris-shg/README.md

 DEV-SOLARIS-SHG
 ===============

 Tango Device Server for the shuntgroups based on the fasadedevice library.
+Each is launched on its own Device Class.

 This is a sample Python project that follows
 [NSRC SOLARIS coding policies](http://gitlab.m.cps.uj.edu.pl/CSIT/doc-solaris-coding-policies).